EmCat2000/manual/content/06-procedures-as-data/index.md

 type} ,” so that Scratch can evaluate them over and over again.
-Since Scratch doesn’t have custom C‑shaped blocks, it can afford to handwave away the distinction between evaluated and unevaluated Booleans, but Snap*!* can’t.
+Since Scratch doesn’t have custom C‑shaped blocks, it can afford to handwave away the distinction between evaluated and unevaluated Booleans, but [Snap]{.snap} can’t.
 The pedagogic value of special forms is proven by the fact that no Scratcher ever notices that there’s anything strange about the way in which the hexagonal inputs in the Control blocks are evaluated.